Custom Machines: A Cost-Effective Design and Build Process

 Phase Four: Installation and Startup

 Phase Four is the installation, startup, and commissioning phase of the process.
 Mechanical and electrical installation services can be provided by Matrix Technologies or by the client, allowing flexibility in scope and client costs.
 Matrix Technologies provides installation assistance as well as startup, commissioning, and training, if the client desires.
 A complete documentation package is provided upon acceptance of the machine by the client.
 The documentation package includes complete drawing packages in PDF and native format, PLC / HMI application programs, recommended spare parts lists and operator manuals.

 The unique aspect of this four-phased approach is the client’s ability to review the results upon completion of each phase and determine a path forward for the project.
 By involving the client in every step of the process, we are able to mitigate any problems that may arise, allow for design flexibility, minimize the cost of changes and adjust the specifications to the changing client needs.
 The result is a high-performance machine that is built exactly to the clients specifications.

 At Matrix Technologies, we are focused on clients’ needs and providing solutions to their problems.
 This four-phased approach allows us to fulfill this commitment and ultimately create better, safer, and more efficient designs.

 Matrix Technologies is one of the largest independent process design, industrial automation engineering, and manufacturing operations management companies in North America.
-To learn more about our machine design or machine modification solutions, contact Brandon Grodi, Department Manager, Process Solutions.
+To learn more about our machine design or machine modification solutions, contact Mark Kolkemeyer, Senior Engineer 2, Process & Electrical Design Department.